Mayville State University State Authorization

 Out-of-State Students Interested in Online Degree Programs and Classes from Mayville State University

 State laws require colleges and universities to be authorized to offer online degree programs in states other than their own.
-Below is a list of states where Mayville State University is authorized to offer online degree programs and the status of pending authorization requests.
+Below is a list of states where Mayville State University is authorized to offer online degree programs.
 Please pay careful attention to the programs available in your state.

 Full Authorization for All Online Programs--NC-SARA